CJM01/CYD-Mirror/README.md

 # CYD-Mirror

-Made with Claude AI
+- Made with Claude AI
-Mirror your Windows desktop to a 4" Cheap Yellow Display (ESP32) over WiFi.
-Optimized for ST7796 480x320 resolution with high-speed pixel diffing and custom touchscreen support.
+- Mirror your Windows desktop to a 4" Cheap Yellow Display (ESP32) over WiFi.
+- Optimized for ST7796 480x320 resolution with high-speed pixel diffing.

 # ESP32 CYD Desktop Monitor
 ### Stream a portion of your PC screen to a Hosyond 4" ESP32-3248S040 (CYD) over WiFi